tonykim07/fNIRS/software/README.md

 - **adc_mock_server.py:**
   A mock ADC server that generates fake sensor data (using, for example, a triangle wave) for demo mode.

-- **adc_server.py:**
-  Reads sensor data from the serial port, parses the data, and emits it via SocketIO for live ADC visualization.

 #### mBLL Mode

 - **mBLL_animation.py:**